Understanding the ISO 14000 Family of Standards

 ISO 14040 describes the principles and framework for life cycle assessment (LCA) including: definition of the goal and scope of the LCA, the life cycle inventory analysis (LCI) phase, the life cycle impact assessment (LCIA) phase, the life cycle interpretation phase, reporting and critical review of the LCA, limitations of the LCA, the relationship between the LCA phases, and conditions for use of value choices and optional elements.

-ISO 14044 summarises the previous standards 14041 to 14043 and contains the precise requirements and instructions for carrying out a life cycle assessment in accordance with ISO 14040.
+ISO 14044 consolidates the previous standards 14041 to 14043 and contains the precise requirements and guidelines for carrying out a life cycle assessment in accordance with ISO 14040.
+Together, both standards form the methodological backbone for all LCA-based tools in the ISO 14000 family — including EPDs, Product Carbon Footprints, and water footprint assessments.
+They cover all relevant product life cycle stages, from raw material extraction through to end-of-life disposal.

 ISO 14025: Environmental Product Declaration